ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Partly sunny.
-High near 89, with temperatures falling to around 83 in the afternoon.
+High near 91, with temperatures falling to around 86 in the afternoon.
-         Southwest wind around 9 mph.
+         West southwest wind around 7 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">